ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 ## Step 2.
 Download and install the provisioning agent and on-prem host
 ### Download and  install the provisioning agent / host
-The provisioning agent and host are two separate windows services that are installed using one installer, deployed on the same machine.
+The provisioning agent and ECMA host are two separate windows services that are installed using one installer, deployed on the same machine.
 They should have connectivity to the target application that you are looking to provision users into.

 1. Sign into the [Azure Portal](https://portal.azure.com)
 2. Navigate to enterprise applications > Add a new application